emmiegit/qotd/README.md

 Those running the daemon directly should be aware of its options:

 ```
-qotd - A simple QOTD daemon.
-Usage: qotdd [OPTIONS]...
+Usage: qotdd [OPTION]...
 Usage: qotdd [--help | --version]

   -f, --foreground      Do not fork, but run in the foreground.
-  -c, --config &lt;file&gt;   Specify an alternate configuration file location.
+  -c, --conf (file)     Specify an alternate configuration file location.
 The default
-                        is at "/etc/qotd.conf".
+      --config (file)   is at "/etc/qotd.conf".
-  -N, --noconfig        Do not read from a configuration file, but use the default
+  -N, --noconf          Do not read from a configuration file, but use the default
-                        options instead.
+      --noconfig        options instead.
-      --strict          When parsing the configuration, check file permissions and
+      --lax             When parsing the configuration, don't check file permissions
-                        ownership and treat warnings as errors.
+                        or perform other security checks.
   -P, --pidfile (file)  Override the pidfile name given in the configuration file with
                         the given file instead.
   -s, --quotes (file)   Override the quotes file given in the configuration file with